 As we were walking to the ED my friend mentioned that even though it was unlikely I was having a stroke, I should tell the person at the check-in desk that I was having one to be on the safe side.
 So that’s exactly what I said and they immediately called me back into the triage room.
 After a few questions from the nurse, she pulled a doctor into the room to assess me.
 The doctor asked me to make some funny facial expressions like raising my eyebrows and smiling as big as I could.
 She then looked at the nurse and told her to call a stroke code.

 I think I was pretty calm up until this point, but when the doctor said the words “stroke code” I immediately started to cry.
 Could this be happening to me?
 I’m only 30 years old, I’m too young to be having a stroke!
 Is it going to progress to the point where I can’t walk or talk like some of the patients I’ve taken care of?
 Luckily I didn’t have much time to contemplate the answers to these questions because they immediately got me into a wheelchair and rushed me to the CT scanner to scan my brain.
-While rushing me down the hall a neurology resident was trying to do a neurological exam on me at the same time which I wasn’t thrilled about.
-I even yelled at him when he came back to see later about his poor bedside manner, but he wasn’t very apologetic and told me, “Every second counts when you’re having a stroke.”

 The CT scan took a few minutes and I was told it was normal, but that I needed to get an MRI scan to completely rule out a stroke.
 Strokes caused by brain hemorrhages appear on CT scans, but ones caused by blood clots or ischemia only show up on MRIs.
 So I waited about an hour for an MRI scan, and after the scan was completed the physician assistant from the ED was in my room telling me that yes indeed, I was currently having a stroke.
 My response, “No.” Her response, “Yes.”
 My response, “No.” Her response, “Yes.”
 My response, “How could this happen I’m only 30 years old?”
 Her response, “I’m not sure, but you’re being admitted to the hospital and hopefully, the neurology team will be able to answer that question for you.”